New Kitten Checklist (Must-Have Kitten Supplies in 2022)

 10. Cat Fence

-For example, an outdoor cat will often want to explore the surrounding area, exposing them to danger.
+For example, an outdoor cat will often want to explore the surrounding, and this can expose them to danger.

 The danger may come from other animals like dogs, passing cars, pedestrians and even getting lost in the neighborhood.